daikazu/laravel-go/readme.md

 npm install && npm run dev
 ```

+> We recommend using [pnpm](https://pnpm.io) instead of the default `npm`.

 Don't forget to change configs and add environment variable as needed.

 ### Static Page Creation Tool